-Multi-tasking has been a popular method of productivity for years.
+Multi-tasking has been touted as an efficient method of productivity for years.
 But research is now debunking the myth that you can get more done when you do more at the same time.

 Even switch-tasking - focusing back and forth on one task to the other - is proven to be drastically less productive than you may think.